Purchasing goods and services online from an e-commerce website starts when you make an order and ends when you receive goods or services.

 Unlike over-the-counter purchases, where you pay for and receive your goods or services on the spot, online purchases involve many processes like verification of billing and shipping addresses, payment method, and delivery.

 ARO in shipping is an acronym for ‘After Receipt of Order.’
 It refers to the number of days a customer waits before receiving goods or services ordered.
 For sellers, ARO refers to the period within which the buyer should make payment for goods or services before they are delivered.
-And in payment, ARO means the payment process for your order begins immediately after the company receives your order and not after you receive the goods or services.

 Since there are many terms used in e-commerce, such as billing, clearance, and ARO.
 This post highlights the various terms and phrases used alongside ARO in shipping and its advantages and disadvantages.